tum-esm/em27-retrieval-pipeline/docs/workshop.md

 5. **Resample** the smooth curves at a given rate

 <!--

+You can all reread this in the README.md

 1. ... calibration factors are used from the database
 2. ... (temperature in the enclosure, rapid concentration drop, etc.)
 3. ...
 I will mention the filter cases in a minute